About Phone Free New York

 Digital technology has transformed every facet of American life.
 Smartphones, laptops, and extraordinary communications technologies have created social connections, supercharged productivity, and dramatically grown the American economy.

 However, there is a spreading awareness that for all of the benefits digital technology brings, there are serious negative consequences — especially for our kids.
 While teen mental health has been on the decline since the widespread adoption of social media, the evidence shows that, since the pandemic, social media use has soared while our kids’ well-being has collapsed.
 As many researchers, most famously Jonathan Haidt, have made clear, there is strong evidence that social media and smartphones pose a significant danger to our kids.
-We need urgent reform of our policies around digital technology if we care about protecting our children.

 Our Goals